| List of historic valves in the ase-museoedelpro collection |

 transmitting triode, 'micropup' style.
 Flying leads replaced by a coaxial

+connector.
 Registered in the U.S. by Canadian REL.
-Manufactured by Canadian Rogers and
+Manufactured by Canadian

 |